 Library Services for the Deaf and Hard-of-Hearing

-Library Services for the Deaf Community is dedicated to meeting the information and accessibility needs of the deaf community, which consists of people with various hearing levels, their family, friends, and others who are interested in resources of, by, and for the deaf community.
-Our services include:
+The Center for Accessibility and the DC Public Library are dedicated to meeting the information, entertainment, and accessibility needs of the Deaf community, which includes people with various hearing levels, their family, friends, and others who are interested in resources of, by, and for the deaf community.

 Library Services for the Deaf Community is located on the second floor, room 215 in the Martin Luther King Jr. Memorial Library.
 Please call 202-727-2142 for more information.